-In 1964, when first released by Suntory, the product name was Hermes Melon Liqueur.
+First released in 1964, the product name was Hermes Melon Liqueur.
 When the Hermes Liqueur became one of the stars of the 1971 IBA Cocktail Championship in Tokyo, the idea grew to bring it to the American market.
-That was when they changed its name.
+That was when they changed the name.

-In 2013 a new version of Midori was released that contains less sugar.
-That made its taste less sweet and also more modern.
+In 2013 a new version of Midori containing less sugar was released.
+That made it taste less sweet and more suitable for modern drinks.

-The modification of the recipe was necessary to make a successful comeback of Midori possible, in a time people consume more consciously than in the 80s.
-The bottle design got slightly updated as well, and Midori now comes in frosted glass bottles.
+Modifying the recipe was crucial for a successful comeback of Midori.
+Especially in a time when people consume more consciously than in the 80s.
+The bottle design got slightly updated as well and is now frosted glass.

 Famous Midori Cocktails

 Midori is the first choice for cocktails containing melon liqueur.
-And because Midori was such a hype, there are a ton of recipes that include Midori.
-Probably the best-known amongst them are the Japanese Slipper and Midori Sour.
+And because Midori was such hype, there were various recipes incorporating Midori.
+Probably the best-known amongst them are the Japanese Slipper and the Midori Sour.

-The Japanese slipper is a three-ingredient cocktail invented by Jean-Paul Bourguignon in Melbourne, 1984.
+The Japanese slipper is a three-ingredient cocktail invented by Jean-Paul Bourguignon in Melbourne in 1984.
 In Australia, this drink is still an icon and on the menu in many bars.
-If you want to try it, here’s what you need.
+If you want to try it, here's what you need.